 To all the Great Dads Out There –

 Thank you for being fully engaged.
-It fills every mother’s heart to see the father of her children reading, cuddling, dancing, or fishing with their kids.
+It fills every mother’s heart to see her children’s father reading, cuddling, dancing, or fishing with their kids.
 Moms’ hearts swell to hear you share a bit of wisdom or a childhood memory, to listen to you make up a song especially for one child, and to hear you award a well-earned compliment to your children.
-Your way with your kids is different from hers, and mothers really do appreciate that, and someday, your kids will, too.
+Your way with your kids is different from hers, and mothers really appreciate that, and someday, your kids will, too.

 Mothers watch you fly the baby through the air or swing the baby to the moon, sometimes making her stomach lurch, but she knows it’s important for your kids to have another way of experiencing life.
 First bike rides, building towers and forts in the living room, and experiments with exploding baking soda all give your kids a part of you, and that makes your partner smile.